 New Women New Yorkers (NWNY) is a cross-community non-profit organization dedicated to empowering young women immigrants, particularly low-income women and single mothers, living in New York City.

 ▪ NWNY is a cross-community organization

 NWNY's current and upcoming programs are organized around three pillars:

-NWNY is led by its founder and Board of Directors, and is staffed by seven dedicated part-time volunteers whose diversity of personal backgrounds and skills is being leveraged upon to reach out to young women immigrants from various communities and neighborhoods in New York City, and to forge strong relationships with existing social service organizations.
+NWNY is led by its founder and Board of Directors, and is staffed by 11 dedicated volunteers whose diversity of personal backgrounds and skills is being leveraged upon to reach out to young women immigrants from various communities and neighborhoods in New York City, and to forge strong relationships with existing social service organizations.